tomcastleman/laravel-memcached-plus/README.md

 `composer require b3it/laravel-memcached-plus`

-If your local development environment does not meet the requirements you may do this instead:
+If your local environment does not meet the requirements you may need to append the `ignore-platform-reqs` option:

 `composer require b3it/laravel-memcached-plus --ignore-platform-reqs`